 - Allow to cool on the baking sheet for about five minutes before transferring to a wire rack to cool completely.

-- While the cookies cool, make the glaze by sifting the confectioners' sugar into a bowl (taking the time to sift will remove unsightly lumps from the confectioners' sugar).
+- While the cookies cool, make the glaze by sifting the confectioners' sugar into a bowl (taking the time to sift will remove unsightly lumps).

 - Stir in the milk and flavor extracts until smooth.